 The islands and estuaries are only accessible by boat.
 Bring your personal boat and launch at the refuge's Garris Landing ramp.
 If you don't have a boat, Coastal Expeditions, the contracted concession, provides scheduled trips to Bulls Island and offers other tours on the refuge.
 You can fish, birdwatch, or just enjoy the view from the pier at Garris Landing.

 Visit the refuge's Sewee Visitor and Environmental Education Center, located at 5821, Highway 17 in Awendaw, There, you can see and learn about endangered Red wolves, hike the Nebo Trail, fish the Nebo ponds, and view exhibits.
-Currently, the Center is open Thursday through Saturday from 9 am - 5 pm as staff are available.
+The Center is open Wednesday through Saturday from 9 am - 5 pm as staff are available.
 Please call the Sewee Center at (843) 928-3368 the day of your visit to confirm that the facility is open.
 When the facility is closed, the grounds are open to visitors.
 You may walk the trail, picnic, and view the wolves at the enclosure adjacent to the trail.
 If the entrance gate is closed, you can park your vehicle off of the shoulder of Highway 17 and walk inside the gate.

 The refuge headquarters is located close by the Center and open Monday through Friday from 8 am - 4 pm.